larq/larq/docs/faq.md

 ## Can I add my own algorithm or model to Larq?

 Absolutely!
-If you have developed a new BNN or training method that you would like to share with the community, create a PR or get in touch with us.
+If you have developed a new model or training method that you would like to share with the community, create a PR or get in touch with us.
 Make sure you check out the contribution guide.
 For entire models with pretrained weights [`larq-zoo`](https://github.com/plumerai/larq-zoo) is the correct place, everything else can be added to [`larq`](https://github.com/plumerai/larq) directly.

 ## Why is Larq built on top of `tf.keras`?